reTHINK-project/dev-runtime-core/docs/evaluation/readme.md

 ###	Non-Functional Runtime Tests

+**Runtime Core Performance**

+The Core Runtime non-functional tests were performed with a local Catalogue and remote Message Node (Vertx server implementation) and Registry Domain servers hosted at the Hysmart testbed.

+The used machine has the following characteristics:

+* Intel Core i5-3210 CPU @ 2.6 GHz
+* 8 GB RAM
+* SSD
+* OS: Windows 8.1

 The Core Runtime was evaluated in two versions:

 * in the normal minified version including all implemented components with 1.315KB size;
 * in the light version where the Graph Connector was removed with 500KB size;

-A following execution time measurements were taken (Average):
+The following execution time measurements were taken (Average values):

 | **Test**                                 | **Runtime Execution Time (ms)**          | **Runtime Light Execution Time (ms)** |
 | :--------------------------------------: | :--------------------------------------: | :--------------------------------------: |